billahdotdev/Learn-HTML/README.md

 24. Empty Element: An HTML element that does not require closing tags, such as \<img>, \<br>, and \<input>, as they do not contain any content between opening and closing tags.

-25. HTML Entity: Special codes used to represent reserved characters in HTML, such as \&lt; for \< and \&amp; for &.
+25. HTML Entity: Special codes represent reserved characters in HTML, such as \&lt; for \< and \&amp; for &.

 26.